WladimirSidorenko/DiscourseSenser/README.rst

 ===========

-This package provides core functionality for sense disambiguation of explicit and implicit discourse connectives for PDTB=like discourse parsing.
+This package provides core functionality for sense disambiguation of explicit and implicit discourse connectives for PDTB-like discourse parsing.
 It is being created for the CoNLL-2016 shared task.

 The main package **dsenser** currently comprises the following